Australian Shepherd farm dog standing in a wet grassy pasture on a working farm, alert and attentive for livestock work.

 Are Albemarle farms good for equestrian use?

-Yes—Albemarle is one of Virginia’s strongest equestrian regions, with ideal soils, terrain, and facilities.
+Yes.
+Albemarle is one of Virginia’s strongest equestrian regions, offering ideal soils, rolling terrain, existing barns and rings, and access to trainers, veterinarians, and show venues throughout Central Virginia.

 Can working farms qualify for land-use taxation?

 Yes.
-Albemarle offers land-use assessment for agricultural, horticultural, and forestry operations.
+Albemarle County offers land-use assessment for qualifying agricultural, horticultural, and forestry operations, allowing eligible farms to be taxed on use value rather than full market value.

 Are there many large-acreage farms available?